Santorini: Electricity

 Electricity for both Santorini and Therasia is principally supplied from the Thira Autonomous Power Station which is located at Monolithos in the eastern part of Santorini.
 Owned by Public Power Corporation (PPC) it has generators powered by diesel engines and gas turbines.
 The two islands have a total installed capacity of 75.09 MW of thermal generation and 0.25 MW of renewable generation.
 There is a programme underway at a cost of €124 million as part of the Cyclades Interconnection Project to connect the island via a submarine cable to Naxos and hence by extension to the mainland system by 2023.
+As of 2026, this phase has been completed, has connected Santorini to the mainland grid, supplying the island with partial power.
+After operational testing is completed, full power is planned within the same year.

 A fire at the power station in Monolithos on 13 August 2018 put it out of service, resulting in a total loss of electricity supply across the two islands.
 Within four days electricity had been restored to all but 10% of the islands' consumers.
 Vessels were dispatched to carry two power generators to assist in supporting the restoration of the electricity supply.

 Electricity is distributed around the island by The Hellenic Electricity Distribution System Operator (HEDNO S.A. or DEDDIE S.A.) which is a 100% owned subsidiary of PPC.
 A cable connects the Thirasia and Santorini electrical distribution systems.